6.4 Advanced Congestion Control¶

 instantaneous one is that it more accurately captures the notion of

 congestion.
-Because of the bursty nature of Internet traffic, queues can
+Because of the bursty nature of Internet traffic, queues

-conclude that the router is congested and to tell the hosts to slow
+to conclude that the router is congested and to tell the hosts to slow

 down.
 Thus, the weighted running average calculation tries to detect